kunal-arya/rfp/docs/ACTION_ITEMS.md

       -   [X] For supplier, Recent Responses in dashboard frontend should show reponses, whether draft or published.. api/dashboard check this route API
       -   [X] real-time and email and notification service when buyer mark supplier response "UNDER_REVIEW", "Approved", "REJECTED", "AWARDED" and check others too.. do frontend changes to support these changes as well.
       -   [X] Fix RFP awarding bug: when awarding an RFP, the selected response status should change from "Approved" to "Awarded" along with RFP status change to "Awarded", and send proper notifications (email, WebSocket, in-app) to all suppliers who responded.
+      -   [ ] We forget the Versioning flow of FRP completely, read "requirements.md" file and implement versioning flow.
+Our schema at schema.prisma actually supports RFP versioning.
+Implement Backend and frontend completely and then test it if it's working or not, whether your implementation after done is right or not.